 - "You Need to Hear Meklit’s Ethiopian Cover of The Roots’ Classic “You Got Me” - OKAY AFRICA

 - "...a rare artist...The album comprises knotted, earnest ruminations on finding one’s self, finding one’s loves, and anthems for the very act of making music... creating something compelling and wholly her own" - AFROPOP

-Meklit's new album was released June, 23 2017 on Six Degrees records, and within hours went to #4 on the iTunes World Music Charts.
+Released in June 2017 on Six Degrees records, When The People Move, the Music Moves Too reached #4 on the iTunes World Music Charts, #1 on the NACC World Charts and was named Best Soul Albums of 2017 by Bandcamp, Top 100 Albums of the year by the Sunday Times UK, and Top 10 Bay Area Albums of the year by KQED.
 The record was produced by multi-GRAMMY winning singer-songwriter/producer Dan Wilson (Adele, John Legend).
 Mulatu Astatke - the Godfather of Ethio-Jazz, inspired this album with a directive to Meklit back in 2011.
 He told her, "find your contribution to Ethio-Jazz and keep on innovating!"
-His words sparked these 11 celebratory songs, born of of a hyphenated Ethio-American identity, as Oakland as they are Addis.
+His words sparked these 11 celebratory songs, born of of a hyphenated Ethio-American identity, as San Francisco as they are Addis Ababa.
 The record features world renowned musicians Preservation Hall Jazz Band and the violinist/whistler Andrew Bird.